apache/ignite-3/modules/raft/README.md

 Shared pools can be passed to `NodeOptions` as parameter values.

-Currently following pools are used:
+Currently, the following pools are used:

 ### JRaft-Common-Executor
 A pool for processing short-lived asynchronous tasks.